Neighborhood Adaptive Estimators for Causal Inference under Network Interference

-Theorem \ref{thm:single_node} establishes a performance guarantee for the estimation of the interference across all units in the graph.
-The estimate of the interference in Algorithm 1 is based only on the control units, thus the effective sample size is $|V_{g_k}|$ (instead of $|\bar V_{g_k}|$).
-Importantly the bound holds uniformly for all units.
-Crucially, the analysis accounts for the fact that $G_i^Z$ is random (Z dependent) which in principle could lead to $n^22^n$ different possible $G_i^z(k)$, $i,k\in [n]$.
+Theorem \ref{thm:single_node} establishes a performance guarantee for the estimation of interference in all units.
+The interference estimate in Algorithm 1 is based only on the control units, thus the effective sample size is $|V_{g_k}|$ (instead of $|\bar V_{g_k}|$).
+Importantly, the bound holds uniformly for all units.
+Crucially, the analysis accounts for the fact that $G_i^Z$ is random (Z dependent), which in principle could lead to $n^22^n$ different possible $G_i^z(k)$, $i,k\in [n]$.
 The result in Theorem \ref{thm:single_node} is adaptive in the sense that for patterns $g_k$ that are observed more often, faster rates are obtained, adapting the choice of $k$ for each $i\in [n]$.
-To provide explicit rates of convergence we discuss two examples based on two dimensional regular lattices.
+To provide explicit rates of convergence, we discuss two examples based on two-dimensional regular lattices.